The Three Happy Compadres

-The Three Happy Compadres (Spanish: Los Tres Alegres Compadres) is a 1952 Mexican western musical comedy film directed by Julián Soler and starring Jorge Negrete, Pedro Armendáriz, Andrés Soler, Rebeca Iturbide and Rosa de Castilla.
+The Three Happy Compadres (Spanish: Los Tres Alegres Compadres) is a 1952 Mexican western musical comedy film directed by Julián Soler and starring Jorge Negrete, Pedro Armendáriz, Andrés Soler and Rebeca Iturbide.
+This film marked the film debut of the actress and singer Rosa de Castilla.
+It is a autoparody of the film released the same year, The Three Happy Friends.
 It was shot at the Churubusco Studios in Mexico City.
 The film's sets were designed by the art director José Rodríguez Granada.
 It is part of the tradition of Ranchera films, popular during the Golden Age of Mexican Cinema.